googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 * _xy_ = -tan(&phi;)
 * _dx_ = _dy_ = 0

-The important difference of the PaintSkew and PaintVarSkew tables is in being able to specify skew as an angle, rather than as changes to basis vectors.
+The important difference of the PaintSkew tables and its variants is in being able to specify skew as an angle, rather than as changes to basis vectors.
 In variable fonts, if a skew angle needs to vary, it is easier to get smooth variation if an angle is specified directly than when using trigonometric functions to derive matrix elements.

-When combining the transform effect of a PaintSkew or PaintVarSkew table with other transforms, the result shall be the same as if the skew were represented using an equivalent matrix.
+When combining the transform effect of a PaintSkew table (or variants) with other transforms, the result shall be the same as if the skew were represented using an equivalent matrix.